-My seventh annual Broadway gift guide below includes links and information on shopping for
+My eighth annual Broadway (and small theater) gift guide below includes links and information on shopping for

 play scripts, librettos and new and cherished books about the theater